kh-w/Solving-a-n2-x-n2-Sudoku-using-the-Grovers-Algorithm/README.md

 ## Hardware_Limitation

-In theory, the above grover circuit could work and produce a state vector (superposition) with the correct answer being significantly emphasized.
-However, the number of qubits is large (32 qubits) and the number of ancillas is also large (23 ancillas), this makes the circuit impossible to run on a typical laptop.
+In theory, the above deep grover circuit could work and produce a state vector (superposition) with the correct answer being significantly emphasized.
+However, the number of qubits is large (32 qubits) and the number of ancillas is also large (23 ancillas), with the deepness of the circuit, it is impossible to run on a typical laptop.
 The error I got is "MemoryError: Unable to allocate 512.
 PiB for an array with shape (36028797018963968,) and data type complex128", means I need at least 512.
 PiB RAM to run this code.